-Through non-stop tolling, SunPass® enables higher traffic capacity and ensures further growth.
-Today, nearly 75 percent of motorists choose to pay with SunPass® on the Mainline.
-This sizable market share is largely attributed to SunPass® toll rates that are lower than cash toll rates, conversion of sections of the system to AET, as well as the effective customer-centric programs that promote the benefits of SunPass®.
-Systemwide declines in SunPass® participation from FY 2020 to FY 2022 were a result of changing back office business rules, see Section 3.1.5 for a detailed explanation.
+Through non-stop tolling, SunPass enables higher traffic capacity and ensures further growth.
+Today, over 73 percent of motorists choose to pay with SunPass on the Mainline.
+This sizable market share is largely attributed to SunPass toll rates that are lower than cash and TOLL-BY-PLATE toll rates, conversion of sections of the system to AET, as well as the effective customer-centric programs that promote the benefits of SunPass.
+Systemwide declines in SunPass participation from FY 2020 to FY 2023 were a result of changing back-office business rules and the continued conversion to AET.
+Specifically, on facilities with large portions of infrequent customers, specifically the Mainline, the infrequent cash customer prior to the AET conversion may be more likely to use the TOLL-By-PLATE option immediately after the AET conversion until the benefits of having a low-cost SunPass transponder are realized.
+Accordingly, Turnpike management continues to focus on expanding promotional efforts to highlight the benefits of the SunPass program to increase participation.
+More details on these SunPass initiatives are provided in Section 3.1.5.